Software Instruments (VST)

-- Spectrasonics Stylus RMX, Omnisphere & Atmosphere – I started with some sample collections on disc from them (Vocal Planet being one of my favorites), then got Atmosphere, Stylus RMX, and eventually Omnisphere.
+- Spectrasonics Stylus RMX, Omnisphere 2 – I started with some sample collections on disc from them (Vocal Planet being one of my favorites), then got Atmosphere, Stylus RMX, and eventually Omnisphere, then Omnisphere 2.
 This company is all about a great collection of killer sounds!
 Omnisphere is now one of my favorite software synths.

 - East West Symphonic Orchestras – I’ve been using the Gold & Silver additions of this great orchestral sample library since it was first released using a custom Native Instruments Kontakt Player as the interface.
 I was a bit disappointed with their early versions of their own Play software when they switched to that, but the newer version of Play seems to have worked out all the issues I used to have and is a very nice interface.
 But, I use it for the sounds and not the interface.
 When I need real orchestral sounds, this is what I turn to.

 - GForce Minimonsta & ImpOSCar – I’ve got the four VST collection from GForce, which also includes Oddity and M-Tron, but it’s Minimonsta & ImpOSCar that I used the most often.
 I actually just updated to the newer ImpOSCar2, but haven’t had much chance to play around with it yet.